-Editor’s preface: Author Ellen Hetland Fenwick sprinkled the ashes of her deceased husband in the waters of the Pacific.
+Editor’s preface: Author Ellen Hetland Fenwick sprinkled the ashes of her deceased husband in the waters of the Pacific, at Point Loma, California.
 In this memorial, she notes other family members with at least symbolic connection with water, including the death of John Sommers, our joint great-grandfather.- VES

 I hear that the depths of the Pacific are cold.